E-Learning Course Noise, Vibration and Harshness for Vehicles

 What Can You Learn About NVH in the Embedded Academy E-Learning?

-In the e-learning on this topic, we will focus on basics relevant for the electrified powertrain.
+In in this course, we will focus on basics of NVH relevant for the electrified powertrain.
 We will explain the physical description of sound, the relation between sound pressure, sound intensity and SPL as well as look at psychoacoustics and some aspects of sound design as well as noise propagation.
-These basics are important for engineers as they can be tasked with changing the interior/exterior sound quality of vehicles.